bharatg/green_tracker_analyzer/README.md

 [ ] - Setting up migrations
 [ ] - Decide where to show the statistics (push them on Telegram?
 Show them at some url in the django or the node site?)
-[ ] - Decide what and how to visualize it (which statistics to show, and the visualization design) [ ] - Django minimal app (correctly set up app, at least index for / url) [ ] - Solving 'gunicorn' bug and making the app run on heroku [x] - Setting up correctly config variables on heroku [x] - Python app on heroku (working locally)
+[ ] - Decide what and how to visualize it (which statistics to show, and the visualization design) [ ] - Cleanup in the repo.
+Remove what is unneeded.
+[ ] - Django minimal app (correctly set up app, at least index for / url) [x] - Solving 'gunicorn' bug and making the app run on heroku [x] - Setting up correctly config variables on heroku [x] - Python app on heroku (working locally)